MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Microsoft.Graph.Sites.md

 Create new navigation property to relations for groups

 ### [New-MgGroupSiteTermStoreSet](New-MgGroupSiteTermStoreSet.md)
-Create new navigation property to sets for groups
+Create a new set object.

 ### [New-MgGroupSiteTermStoreSetChild](New-MgGroupSiteTermStoreSetChild.md)
 Create a new term object.